lekkimworld/SensorCentral/README.md

 ### 1.7.6 ###
 * Fix issue where stacked delta widget showed sensors from all houses the user had access to
+* Allow user to see delta sensor as a line chart

 ### 1.7.5 ###
 * Use ts-node when running app instead of transpiling typescript to javascript first